-If you have had Entonox

-This wears off very quickly and therefore no restrictions apply, you do not need anyone at home with you and you may drive after 30 minutes.
-You will be offered a drink and something to eat while you wait for your escort home.
+If you have had throat spray and Entonox, these wear off very quickly, you do not need to have anyone at home with you and you may drive after 30 minutes.
+You will be unable to eat or drink for one hour after the procedure.